-It is true that, although metafiction and deconstructivism are not the same - the latter being a critical attitude, a practice of approaching any linguistic expression, literature included - they have in common a certain permanent self-search and self-questioning, and the refusal to accept existing forms and hierarchies as such and for ever.
+It is true that, although metafiction and deconstructivism are not the same (the latter being a critical attitude, a practice of approaching any linguistic expression, literature included), what they have in common is a certain, permanent, self-search and self-questioning, and the refusal to accept existing forms and hierarchies as such and for ever.

-Among the critics who embarked upon offering counter-arguments we find Patricia Waugh (Metafiction, 1984), Linda Hutcheon (Narcissistic Narrative, 1980), Steven Kellman (The Self-Begetting Novel, 1980).
+Among the critics who embarked upon offering counter-arguments, mention must be made of Patricia Waugh (Metafiction, 1984), Linda Hutcheon (Narcissistic Narrative, 1980), Steven Kellman (The Self-Begetting Novel, 1980).
 They showed that self-questioning in fiction is not a symptom of exhaustion but a necessary and very important stage in the development of the analysis, and that the value of metafictional literature resides exactly in this self-scrutiny, sometimes playful, some other times painful.

-It would be absurd to suppose that metafiction sets as its goal to demonstrate its own futility and irrelevance; the 'message' it carries is, nevertheless, different from that of the traditional realist novel; unlike this one, metafictive writings do not want to preserve the illusion that they reflect reality objectively and truthfully.
-However deep this undermined the fictional conventions and however confusing the avoidance of the final meaning were, in the metafictional novel there is always an implicit intention (but also explicit many times), to challenge the reader into giving up their final formulations and accepting that posing questions with no easy, even impossible, answers is beneficial.
+It would be absurd to suppose that metafiction sets as its goal to demonstrate its own futility and irrelevance; the "message" it carries is, nevertheless, different from that of the traditional realist novel, because, unlike this one, metafictive writings do not want to preserve the illusion that they reflect reality objectively and truthfully.
+However deep this undermined the fictional conventions, and however confusing the avoidance of the final meaning, the metafictional novel always has an implicit intention (even explicit many times): to challenge the reader into giving up their final formulations, and accepting that posing questions with no easy, even impossible, answers, is beneficial.
+As for the question about the possibility to represent the world into the literary fiction, the metafictional novel has a negative answer: "what can be represented is the discourse of that" (Waugh, 1984: 3).

-For the question about the possibility to (re)present the world into the literary fiction, the metafictional novel has a negative answer: what can be represented is the discourse of that (Waugh, 1984: 3).
-If the novel uses language, either to represent a world or even create it, then it becomes very clear that the fundamental theme of metafiction is the linguistic paradox describing novelists permanently confronted with the inability of language to express the richness of their visions, which makes them fight a constant battle with the limits 'prison of language' in order to achieve proper expressiveness.
-Despite this turmoil and by the very means of this language, poor as it is, writers create the most coherent and spectacular fictional worlds and completely expose their transparency as worlds of words, not worlds haunted by the stubborn and rejecting resistance of reality: "What is to be acknowledged is that there are two poles of metafiction: one that finally accepts a substantial real world whose significance is not entirely composed of relationships within language; and one that suggests that there can never be an escape from the prison-house of language and either delights or dispairs in this (Waugh, id.: 53).
+If the novel uses language, either to represent a world or even create it, then it becomes very clear that the fundamental theme of metafiction is the linguistic paradox: novelists are permanently confronted with the inability of language to express the richness of their visions; in consequence, they fight a constant battle with the limits/prison of language in order to achieve appropriate expressiveness.
+Despite all this, by the very means of this language, poor as it may be, they create the most coherent and spectacular fictional worlds and completely expose their transparency as "worlds of words", not worlds haunted by the stubborn and rejecting resistance of reality: "What is to be acknowledged is that there are two poles of metafiction: one that finally accepts a substantial real world whose significance is not entirely composed of relationships within language; and one that suggests that there can never be an escape from the prison-house of language and either delights or dispairs in this" (Waugh, op. cit.: 53).